saitamasahil/Pixel-Launcher-Extended/manual_installer_instructions.md

 Value of y:
 - If y=0, then launcher is for Android 13.
 Android 13 - November security patch or below.
 - If y=1, then launcher is for Android 13 QPR.
 Android 13 QPR - December to February security patch.
 - If y=2, then launcher is for Android 13 QPR2.
+Android 13 QPR2 - March to May security patch.
-Android 13 QPR2 - March security patch or above.
+- If y=3, then launcher is for Android 13 QPR3.
+Android 13 QPR3 - June security patch or above.

 So, now we have defined values of x & y.
 We need to put these values in config.txt.
 Suppose you want **glance greetings style 1**  and using **Android 13 QPR2** then `the value x will be 1` & `the value of y will be 2`.
 So, we will edit config.txt like this:
 ```sh